Pirashan/OMSCS-Notes/CS 6603 - AIES/Module 02 - BS of Big Data and Stats 101.md

 There are two relationships which can be mistaken for causation:

-1. **Common response**: refers to the possibility that a change in a _lurking variable_ is causing changes in both our explanatory variable and our response variable
+1. **Common response**: refers to the possibility that a change in a _lurking variable_ is causing changes in both our explanatory variable (x) and our response variable (y).
-2. **Confounding**: refers to the possibility that either the change in our explanatory variable is causing changes in the response variable OR that a change in a _lurking variable_ is causing changes in the response variable
+2. **Confounding**: refers to the possibility that either the change in our explanatory variable is causing changes in the response variable OR that a change in a _lurking variable_ is causing changes in the response variable.

 ### Additional Material: Measuring Linear Correlation In Python